 Address: Na Poříčí 21, Prague 1; www.siamorchid.cz

 On the menu are traditional dishes from Thailand and fresh sushi.
-Once you enter the restaurant you will not be greeted by luxury, but the Thai chefs will make you feel as if you have flown to Thailand.
+Once you enter the restaurant, you will not be greeted by luxury, but the Thai chefs will make you feel like you have flown to Thailand.
 Soups are under 80 CZK, while most mains are under 200 CZK.

 Address: Jaromírova 186, Prague 2; www.thaioishi.cz

-This slick, stylish and very popular noodle bar is ideal for a quick lunch, or even dinner and a splash of Singha beer.
-A wide range of Thai stir-fry noodles are available with Thai salads, and red, green and yellow Thai curries.
+This slick, stylish, and very popular noodle bar is ideal for a quick lunch or even dinner and a splash of Singha beer.
+A wide range of Thai stir-fry noodles, Thai salads, and red, green and yellow Thai curries are available.
 They have two locations, both centrally located – one in Jindrisska 5 and the other in Spalena 29.
 Mains range from 170 to 280 CZK.